JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p>[Your name]</p>
 </div>

+The subject of this email is "Re: [Your name] salary adjustment discussion—follow-up" because you should reply to the thread where you sent your written request if possible.
+That will make it easy for your manager to find your request when it's time to pass it along to HR or Finance for consideration.

 I recommend waiting a week or two before sending this email.
 If you don't hear anything definitive after *another* week or two, send it again.
 And make sure you continue to follow up on your conversation in your 1-on-1s as well.

-You may need to follow up several times before your manager formally requests your raise and the approval process begins.
+You may need to follow up several times to get the ball rolling.

 ### <a name="request-a-plan">What if your salary increase request is put on hold for now?